 5G, the mobile connectivity of the future

-Ultrahigh definition video, streaming, virtual or augmented reality, immersive experiences, and so on.
-Consumption of content and access to services require ever more bandwidth and higher speeds, for individual and business customers alike.
+Ultra high definition video, streaming, virtual or augmented reality, immersive experiences, and so on.
+The latest content and services require ever more bandwidth and higher speeds, for individual and business customers alike.

 When is 5G due to be introduced?

 Commercial launches will be deployed in phases from 2020, depending on frequency allocation and the growth in uses.

 We’re already preparing for the arrival of 5G with the progressive deployment of technology on existing 4G sites in 17 European cities.
 We’re also piloting the technology on the first 5G smartphones and running consumer tests.